JesSchattschneider/project-3-de/README.md

-# project-2-bootcamp
+# project-3-bootcamp

 ## Objective of the project

-This data engineering project involves in using Dagster to orchestrate a batch ELT solution to pull environmental data from 2 NZ regional councils, parsing the XML responses with a python based pipeline, updating a Database in Snowflake with new records, using DBT to prepare the tables to be used by consumers and then visualizing the results in a Streamlit app.
+This data engineering project involves in using Dagster to orchestrate a batch ELT solution to pull environmental data from two NZ regional councils, parsing the XML responses with a python based pipeline, updating a Database in Snowflake with new records, using DBT to prepare the tables to be used by consumers and then visualizing the results in a Streamlit app (in case additional data updates are required, data scientists could use this friendly platform to run new data pulls).

 The objective of this project is to is to provide an analytical instruments to presents lake health information accross NZ.
 Councils all around NZ collect a series of environmental data as part of their environmental programms and the following measurements are used to help identify the quality of the aquatic life in lakes: